 GROUP AND SITUATION

-Nico belongs to the family group and which has an unclear hierarchy right now.
-Some days he seems to be the alpha male and other days he acts like he has no idea and is only interested in eating and enjoying a quiet, peaceful life.
+Nico belongs to the Bilinga group, which has an unclear hierarchy right now.
+Some days he seems to be the alpha male and other days he acts like he has no idea and is only interested in eating and enjoying a quiet, peaceful life..

 - Nico is still very interested people and enjoys greeting people who come to visit.
 He loves them all!

-- He also loves brightly coloured fabrics and will always manipulate pieces offered to him and keep them at hand for many hours.
+- He also loves brightly coloured fabrics and will always manipulate pieces offered to him and keep them at hand for many hours, often wearing them like a scarf.
 He generally likes and tests any new addition to their facilities.

-- Unusually for chimps he likes to get wet, soaking his head under the watering can when extra fluids are given in the summer.
+- Unusually for a chimp he likes to get wet, soaking his head under the watering can when extra fluids are given in the summer.